Turkey blocks decades-old mothers' vigil as freedoms suffer

 “This has been one of Turkey’s oldest civil disobedience movements,” said Ahmet Sik, former journalist and a lawmaker for the pro-Kurdish Peoples’ Democratic Party (HDP), who was at Saturday’s protest.

 “There was a time when the police helped these people to do their vigil.
-To criminalise such an established protest now is an attempt to intimidate the rest of the public,” he said.
+To criminalize such an established protest now is an attempt to intimidate the rest of the public,” he said.

 Turkey in July lifted a two year-long state of emergency during which 150,000 civil servants were purged and 77,000 people suspected of links to a failed coup in 2016 were charged.